vrcAlbert/documentation-api/source/javascript/$/nosAction.rst

 .. js:attribute:: nosAction.nosMediaVisualise

-	This action have no parameter.
-Depends only on the data passed with action.
+	This action has no parameters.
+It only depends on the data passed with action.
 See :js:func:`$.nosMediaVisualise`.

 	:action: ``nosMediaVisualise``